shrihari-prakash/liquid/docs/docs/Setup.md

       - .env
 ```

 9. All done ✨, navigating to `host-machine:2000` should render login page.
 All the APIs are ready to be called from your other services.
 If the rest of your project is running on Node, you can use the [Liquid Node Connector](https://www.npmjs.com/package/liquid-node-connector) to authenticate users connecting to your service and also to get client tokens to interact with Liquid client APIs.
-[Click here for Swagger](https://shrihari-prakash.github.io/liquid-docs).
+[Click here for API documentation](/api-documentation/API-Documentation-OAuth-2.0).
 Also see Sign Up and Login section in the bottom of this document to find how to handle redirects from your app for authentication.
 10. As a general best practice, whenever you launch Liquid, always look for any warnings in the logs.
 This can help you catch misconfigurations very early before your users notice them.

 ## First time setup